-Given the ongoing economic uncertainty and the direct and indirect impacts of the inflationary and cost of living challenges on business and consumers, we anticipate an increased need to support business throughout 2023 and beyond.
+Given the ongoing economic uncertainty and the direct and indirect impacts of the inflationary and cost of living challenges on business and consumers, we anticipate an increased need to support business throughout 2024 and beyond.
+We are hopeful that the expected phase 2 delivery of our digital transformation program in Q4 2024 will result in increased lending with the simplification and digitisation of the customer application process.